ec-europa/atomium/README.md

 Atomium provides a custom page available on the path: **atomium-overview**.
 This particular page is only available to users with _administer themes_ permission.

-This page act as a showcase page of components.
+This page acts as a showcase page of components.
-To add a component in there, your component needs to define one or two hooks:
+To add a component in there, your component needs to define two hooks:
  - hook_atomium_definition_hook().

    This hook allows you to define simply a component.